GoogleChrome/chrome-extensions-samples/gdocs/README.md

-# Google Docs Platform Client
+# Google Drive Uploader

-Uses the `chrome.experimental.identity.getAuthToken()` API to do OAuth2 and access the Google Docs API.
-Drag n' Drop files from the desktop onto the app.
+Uses the `chrome.experimental.identity.getAuthToken()` API to perform OAuth2 and access the Google Drive API.

+To upload files: drag in files from the desktop onto the app.